-Golf equipment can be confusing to new golfers and even some golfers that have been playing for a while.
-In this article, we will concentrate on improving your short game equipment so you can get better at approach shots.
+In this article, you’ll learn how to improve your short-game equipment to get better at approach shots.
 This will reduce your overall score.
-Now let’s assess the best wedges for high handicappers.
+Now, let’s assess the most forgiving wedges for high handicappers.

 Do You Need a New Wedge?

-Studies have found that most high handicap golfers and beginners leave their approach shots short of the green as they do not have distance control on their irons.
-Having a wedge or set of wedges will enable you to control these short shots and stop the ball closer to the pin.
+Studies have found that most high-handicap golfers and beginners leave their approach shots short of the green as they do not have distance control on their irons.
+Having a wedge or set of wedges will enable you to control these short shots and stop the golf ball closer to the pin.

 Wedges have the shortest shafts, heaviest club heads, and the highest lofts of the irons range.

-Selecting a wedge is generally determined by your swing, playing conditions, and the type of course that you play.
-It is recommended that you select wedges that work for your swing.
-Consider the most forgiving wedge that your budget will allow to improve your score.
+Selecting a wedge is generally determined by your swing, playing conditions, and the type of course you play.
+We recommend that you select wedges that work for your swing.
+Consider the most forgiving wedge your budget will allow you to improve your score.

 Quick Overview: Our Top Picks for The Best Wedges For High Handicappers